 Restoring Pollinator Gardens and Habitats

-Wildflower Nursery Kits were developed by horticulturists who recognized and acted to address this increasingly urgent problem by developing a simple and inexpensive gardening method.
+Wildflower Nursery Kits were developed by horticulturists who recognized and acted to address this increasingly urgent decline in pollinator populations by developing a simple and inexpensive gardening method.
 Kits not only protect wildflower seeds from being eaten and the damaging effects of global warming, they also produce an abundant supply of wildflower seedlings.

-Using this method, enough seedlings can be cultivated to repopulate gardens and habitats as quickly as possible.
-To be effective, it calls for a community effort to follow through, where a small pinch of seed can yield 50 or more plants for a community planting at a school, library or park.
+Using a kit, a small pinch of seed can yield 50 or more plants to expand an individual garden or for a community planting at a school, library or park.

-Kits are composed of 15 pots, quality soil and wildflower seeds (Milk Weed.
-Bee Balm, Echinacea, Lavender Hyssop, Black-eyed Susan and others) and a 24″ x 16″ x 8″ wooden frame covered on one side with garden mesh.
+Kits are composed of 6 pots, quality soil, wildflower seeds (Milk Weed.
+Bee Balm, Echinacea, Lavender Hyssop, Black-eyed Susan and others) and a 12″ x 14″ x 8″ wooden frame covered on one side with garden mesh.

 Kits supply protection from global warming by waiting for the freezing temperatures of winter to stabilize before putting the seeded pots outside, (sometime in early January), and by enclosing them in a mesh covered frames so they won’t be eaten by birds or rodents.

-At present, the project has created three pollinator gardens in the town of Putney, VT.
-They are located at The Grammar School, the Putney Central School and next to the deck at the Putney Co-op.
-These gardens are on-going and will be expanded year by year with the supply of seedlings cultivated by community members using Wildflower Nursery Kits.
+At present, the project has created 4 pollinator gardens in Putney, VT.
+They are located at the Putney Town Hall, the Putney Central School, the Putney Co-op, and the Putney Community Gardens.
+These gardens are on-going and will be expanded year by year, supplied by the seedlings cultivated by community members using Wildflower Nursery Kits.
 The project looks forward to making more pollinator gardens at local sites.

-So that this vital endeavor can be sustained and expanded, the project needs to acquire funding, either through a grant or by becoming, or partnering with, a non-profit organization, or in other ways.
-Any help in this area would be greatly appreciated.
+So that this vital endeavor can be sustained and expanded, the project seeks to acquire funding, either through a grant, by becoming, or partnering with, a non-profit organization, or by donations.

 It takes a village to restore habitats and save pollinators.